makersacademy/takeaway-challenge/README.md

 - created a menu class.
 It is responsible for creating the menu.
 On initialization it is given the attribute @dishes which is equal to an array hashes.
 Each hash represents a dish, with a key/value pair of name/price.
 The menu class is also responsible for showing the menu via the view_menu method.
 It outputs a readable list showing each dish name and it's price.

+User story 2:
+- created an order class.
+It is responsible for creating a basket, adding dishes to the basket and displaying the basket.
+On initialization it is given the attribute @basket which is an empty array.
+Adding a dishes adds the dishes to @basket.
+Displaying the basket shows the dishes in the basket and their prices.

 Example feature tests
 -----